River Bourne, Chertsey: Flood Risk

-In January 2003, the River Bourne burst its banks in Chertsey.
+In January 2003, the Bourne burst its banks in Chertsey.
 Approximately 130 properties were flooded and public buildings, including St Anne's County Primary School, were cut off by floodwater.
 Local concerns that this flood was exacerbated by the building of the Jubilee River are false as this scheme protects the Windsor and Maidenhead area, however, the Environment Agency is introducing plans for a new flood alleviation scheme which will create additional capacity to help other affected reaches of the Thames, at Staines upon Thames and Chertsey.

 Fishing

 The river is fished.
-The chub can reach 2 kg, with barbel reported to touch 3 kg.
-Bream to 1 kg or even carp to 5 kg are reported, along with roach, dace, perch, and pike.
-The stretch of water running past and through Chertsey Meads is particularly full of fish when the River Thames is in spate due to heavy rainfall because the fish swim up the River Bourne to escape the turbulence.
+Among the fish found in the Bourne, the chub can reach 2 kg, with barbel reported to touch 3 kg, Bream to 1 kg and even carp to 5 kg, along with roach, dace, perch, and pike.
+The stretch of water running past and through Chertsey Meads is particularly full of fish when the River Thames is in spate due to heavy rainfall because the fish swim up the Bourne to escape the turbulence.